 Financial Safety Tips: Using Direct Payment Apps

 Mobile payment apps that allow you to easily send and receive money to people you know are here to stay.
-In 2020, Venmo reported 52 million users and Cash App reported 30 million users, with other competitors seeing an increase in usage as well.
+In 2022, Venmo reported 75 million users and Zelle reported 61 million users, with other competitors seeing an increase in usage as well.

 Only Transfer Money To People You Know

 While direct payment apps are convenient, it’s an easy way for scammers to take your money then disappear.
-Scammers can be persistent in asking you to send a money.
-Be wary of romance, imposter, phishing, and sweepstakes scams.
+Scammers can be persistent in asking you to send money – be wary of romance, imposter, phishing, and sweepstakes scams.
 Only transfer money to people you know, and always verify the recipient’s username, email address, and phone number before sending money.

 Mobile payment apps will never ask a customer to send them money or share customer information outside of the app.
 Never send money to someone you haven’t met in person, claims they work at a government agency like the IRS, pressures you into paying immediately, or says a direct payment app is the only option.